pema99/TerroGUI/README.md

 ## Important note ##
 TerroGUI.Library.Windows is Windows specific, and requires .NET Framework 4.5 or higher.
 Note that the default target for MonoGame projects is 4.0, although this can be changed in Properties -> Application -> Target Framework.

 TerroGUI.Library.Portable supports multiple platforms, such as OSX and Linux.
 This version of the library only requires .NET Framework 4.0, the default.

-You always have the option to circumvent all this platform mess, by simply copying the source files into your project.
-This is probably the easiest solution.
+This is more than often the better choice.

 # About #
 TerroGUI is a GUI library for XNA and MonoGame, written by Pema99 ([Pema99.net](http://pema99.net)).
 It is free to use in any way, although it would be nice if you informed me before using it.
 Most of the code is documented and easy to follow.